“The sentence for infernalism is final death by burning.”

 It gets worse.

 Metal saws through her shoulder bone, whining loudly as the hot steel edge cuts and cuts and cuts, god how many rotations per second.
-Once more, Celia’s howling Beast bursts its chains, but a wooden prison keeps its rage trapped and impotent.
+Once more, Celia’s howling Beast bursts its chains, only to find itself trapped within a wooden prison.
+Its rage is impotent.
 All it can do is suffer.
 All Celia can do is suffer.
 Pain saws and rips through her shoulder, until finally, there is a horrible cessation of all physical sensation through her arm.
 But the wound still weeps.
 The wound still screams.
 A mere mortal, Celia knows all too well, could well pass out from shock and/or blood loss upon losing a limb.
 Almost losing a limb can make someone pass out from shock and/or blood loss.

 Celia knows that one from personal observation.

 Celia: It’s gone.